#DigPINS – Digital Pedagogy, Identity, Networks, & Scholarship

 Overview and Schedule

-Welcome to #DigPINS!
-This is a three week online professional development course/conversation for faculty and staff designed to introduce and expand how connected digital environments impact pedagogy, identity, networks and scholarship. #DigPINS is strongly inspired by University of Mary Washington’s Domain of One’s Own Project, their faculty training initiative, and the Community of Inquiry model.
+This summer #DigPINS is a five week online professional development course/conversation for faculty and staff designed to introduce and expand how connected digital environments impact pedagogy, identity, networks and scholarship.
+DigPINS will run from June 18th – July 20th with four weeks of content and a week long break in the middle.

 It is our hope that through this experience we can build an online learning community with each other and perhaps with a broader global online education community.
 Through the tradition of Communio, St. Norbert College has a deep investment in community.
 In the weeks that follow we will explore the possibilities of using digital tools to extend, expand, and further connect our community to each other and beyond.

 It is important to note that the focus of #DigPINS is not meant to merely build technical skills – This is not a “click here” kind of course.
 We aim to look at technology through a critical lens but you will need technical skills to participate – it is an online course.
 Some of us may need to build different technical skills than others but everyone is encouraged to use the time in #DigPINS to push themselves in learning and evaluating new skills and technologies.
 The facilitators are here to help and ideally the community will work together to help one another to empathize and learn together in these areas.
 The technologies used to facilitate this course may or may not be something that you would use in your own courses.

 To get ready for the course one of the things that you can do is just make sure that you have access to the following and if you have questions about access to reach out to Autumm Caines.